-The facility is purpose-built and spacious and includes five small households (3 x 12-bed dual purpose households and 2 x 10-bed dementia households).
+The facility is purpose-built and spacious and includes five small households (three 12-bed dual purpose households and two 10-bed dementia households).
 All building and plant have been built to comply with legislation.
 The organisation has purchased all new equipment.